Clearance, Press, and Interference Fits

 - Post-processing plan

-- Make a small test coupon that matches the real joint geometry (same hole depth, lead-in chamfer, wall thickness) and print it in the same orientation you’ll use later.
+- Model a small fit coupon that matches the real joint (depth, lead-in chamfer, wall thickness, and mating length).

-- Measure both sides of the joint (pin OD and hole ID/slot width) with calipers; write down the CAD size and the printed size.
+- Measure the printed pin OD and hole ID (or slot width) with calipers and record both the CAD sizes and the printed sizes.

-- Change one knob at a time (CAD offset or slicer XY compensation), reprint the coupon, and repeat until assembly force/motion matches the goal.
+- Change one control at a time (CAD offset or slicer XY compensation), reprint the coupon, and re-measure.

-- Apply the same offsets to the full model and keep the coupon/settings notes for future projects.
+- Apply the proven offsets to the full model and save your coupon notes with the settings you used.